๐Ÿ“š18th and 19th Century Literature

 Anna Karenina (Anna Karenina)

-• Adultery with Vronsky exposes double standards—men face social inconvenience while women face complete ostracism
+• Adultery with Vronsky exposes double standards: men face social inconvenience while women face complete ostracism

 • Tragic suicide represents Tolstoy's critique of a society that offers passionate women no viable path forward

-Compare: Jane Eyre vs. Anna Karenina—both pursue passionate love outside social sanction, but Jane's moral firmness leads to eventual legitimate union while Anna's surrender to passion leads to destruction.
+Compare: Jane Eyre vs. Anna Karenina: both pursue passionate love outside social sanction, but Jane's moral firmness leads to eventual legitimate union while Anna's surrender to passion leads to destruction.
 This contrast illuminates different authorial stances on female desire and agency.

 The Romantic Obsessive: Passion as Destruction

 Romantic and post-Romantic literature explored the dangerous power of unchecked emotion.
-These characters demonstrate how passion—whether love, revenge, or ambition—can consume the self and destroy everything around it.
+These characters demonstrate how passion, whether love, revenge, or ambition, can consume the self and destroy everything around it.
 They represent both the Romantic celebration of intense feeling and its critique.

 Heathcliff (Wuthering Heights)

-• Orphan outsider whose love for Catherine becomes all-consuming obsession—their bond transcends social boundaries but also healthy limits
+• Orphan outsider whose love for Catherine becomes all-consuming obsession: their bond transcends social boundaries but also healthy limits

-• Revenge plot spans generations, as Heathcliff systematically destroys both Earnshaw and Linton families after Catherine's death
+• Revenge plot spans generations, as Heathcliff systematically destroys both the Earnshaw and Linton families after Catherine's death

 Captain Ahab (Moby-Dick)